 Narrowing your curriculum down to 3 A Levels isn't always a straightforward thing to do, but there are some important factors to consider.

 Talk to your form teacher, Connexions officer, family about your thoughts.
 This may help you to refine your ideas and shortlist your subject choices.
 The Sixth Form Open Evening and Year 11 Taster Day will help you to make informed choices.

-Don't worry if, during the process you change your mind, you can always let us know with an email to firstname.lastname@example.org, it is also possible to change your A Levels after you have started if you find they really aren't in line with your thinking at the beginning of Year 12.
+Don't worry if, during the process you change your mind, you can always let us know with an email to firstname.lastname@example.org.
+It is also possible to change your A Levels after you have started if you find they really aren't in line with your thinking at the beginning of Year 12.